Skip to Main Navigation

 construction in Vietnam

-The World Bank Group and the Global Emerging Markets (GEMs) Consortium are driving transparency and mobilizing private investment in emerging markets through the publication of comprehensive credit risk data.
-The March 2024 publication on Recovery Statistics provides insights into the credit risk profile of emerging market economies, highlighting the untapped potential and resilience of private sector investments in emerging markets.
+The World Bank Group and the Global Emerging Markets (GEMs) Consortium are driving transparency and mobilizing private investment in emerging markets by publishing credit risk statistics that provide insights into the behavior of loans to emerging market firms over the past three decades.

 GEMs statistics are only one piece of the puzzle that needs to be considered when assessing risks and rewards.
 But despite the many caveats, this is a formidable set of statistics suggesting that the risks in emerging markets and developing economies may not be as high as often perceived.